 - Businesses are better suited for it than residences.

-- It's also better for dedicated services such as mail, FTP and VPN servers.
+- It's also better for dedicated services such as mail, FTP and web servers.

 - It's good for creating or hosting computer servers.